Youth Mental Health First Aid Instructor Training

 - Ongoing instructor support through the Mental Health Association of Maryland

-- It is HIGHLY recommended that a candidate attends a Mental Health First Aid class prior to enrolling in instructor training.
+- Starting August 1st, 2023 it will be REQUIRED that a candidate attends a Mental Health First Aid class prior to enrolling in instructor training.
+This class can be the youth or adult curriculum and must have taken place in the past 3 years.

 - That all instructors are required to conduct classes in alignment to the National Council for Mental Wellbeing standards of fidelity.
 Instructors are required to teach three times per year to maintain their certification.